Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Applications

 \subsubsection{Visual Generation}

 Visual Generation, also known as text-to-image generation, typically uses the input text to generate images.
 Visual generation is the reverse direction of image captioning.
 In 2016, Reed et al. \cite{reed2016generative} first proposed deep convolutional generative adversarial networks(GAN) to synthesize images based on text descriptions.
 The training model is based on DC-GAN, but different from traditional GAN, the input of D is added with real image and false text description pairs.
 The author trained a CNN to predict style using an image generated by generator G. The predicted style can be used in the composition of G. The dataset used in this paper are: Caltech-UCSD Birds\cite{wah2011caltech} dataset, Oxford-102 Flowers dataset, and MS COCO \cite{MS-COCO} dataset.
-Xu et al. \cite{xu2018attngan} proposed an Attentional Generative Adversarial Network (AttnGAN) that allows attention-driven, multistage refinement for a fine-grained text-to-image generation.
-AttnGAN consists of two components: the attentional generative network and DAMSM(Deep Attentional Multimodal Similarity Model).
-The attentional generative network draws different image subregions by focusing on the words most relevant to the subregion being drawn.
-DAMSM provides an additional fine-grained image-to-text matching loss for training the generator.
-A comprehensive study is carried out and shows that AttnGAN is significantly better than previous state-of-the-art GAN models.
+Xu et al. \cite{xu2018attngan} introduced Attentional Generative Adversarial Network (AttnGAN) for fine-grained text-to-image generation.
+AttnGAN, composed of an attentional generative network and Deep Attentional Multimodal Similarity Model (DAMSM), focuses on relevant words to depict specific image subregions.
+DAMSM augments generator training with a fine-grained image-to-text matching loss.
+Comprehensive evaluation shows AttnGAN significantly outperforms previous GAN models.
 This method is evaluated on CUB\cite{wah2011caltech} and COCO \cite{MS-COCO} datasets.